-Esther is a 55-year-old mother, grandmother, metastatic breast cancer patient and advocate within the Latina breast cancer community.
+Esther is a mother, grandmother, metastatic breast cancer patient and advocate within the Latina breast cancer community.

 In 2006, at the age of 45, Esther was diagnosed with metastatic breast cancer with lung metastases.
 Following her diagnosis, her oncologist suggested she get a popular breast cancer book.
 While shopping for this book at a used book store, Esther picked up a copy at random and inside was a handwritten note on the first page which read, “Esther, to your good health.
 I hope you find this helpful.”
 Esther says this experience gave her the strength to endure.

 Esther first shared this powerful story publicly on NPR’s Austin area StoryCorps, which is now archived in the Library of Congress.
 Esther also participated in Casting for Recovery, an educational and supportive retreat for women with breast cancer, as well as Team Survivor Austin and IV League, both of which are support groups within the local Austin community.

 Since her diagnosis, Esther has continued working with the Texas Historical Commission in Austin, and has recently become engaged to be married.